 Here's a bit more background...

 The MWEE was first developed by members of the Education Workgroup of the Chesapeake Bay Program.
 Since the Chesapeake Bay Program’s founding in 1983, program partners have used written agreements to guide the restoration of the nation’s largest estuary and its watershed.
-The Watershed Agreement includes an Environmental Literacy Goal that commits partners to "Enable students in the region to graduate with the knowledge and skills needed to act responsibly to protect and restore their local watershed."
-Within the Chesapeake Bay watershed, partners are working to have every student experience a MWEE at least once each in elementary, middle, and high school.
+The Watershed Agreement includes two outcomes focused on environmental literacy, including one where partners are working towards a goal of having every student experience a MWEE at least once each in elementary, middle, and high school.

 Though the MWEE was developed in the Chesapeake Bay Watershed, the framework can be used anywhere because students are investigating a locally relevant environmental issue.
 The national Bay Watershed Education and Training (B-WET) grant program hosted by NOAA uses this framework across the country and we hope more people will adapt the framework to integrate environmental education and action into K-12 curriculum.